playfultechnology/rasppi-cubesolver/README.md

 1.)
 Create a fresh install of Raspberry OS
 - Use Raspberry Pi imager (https://www.raspberrypi.org/software/) to download and install latest Raspberry OS on an SD card.
-- Using the cog icon, you can configure some settings which will save time in the next step - set the default username and password, enable SSH, set locale etc.
+- Using the cog icon, you can configure some settings which will save time in the next step - set the default username and password, enable SSH, set locale etc. I recommend enabling SSH at this stage, as that will allow you to remotely connect via Putty to configure the next steps, otherwise you will have to connect a monitor and copmuter keyboard to continue.

 ![](images/rpi_imager.jpg)

-- Need to connect monitor keyboard (can't connect remotely via putty until SSH is set up, which is next step)
-- Load command line
+- After installing the OS, place the SD card into the Raspberry Pi, and give it a few minutes to first boot up.
+If you enabled SSH, you can connect remotely via Putty to its IP address (or raspberrypi.local if you enabled the hostname).
+Otherwise, connect a screen and keyboard.
+The default credentials are pi/raspberry
 - sudo raspi-config
-- Enable SSH, I2C, and Camera
+- In interface options, Enable SSH (if not previously enabled in the imager), I2C, and (Legacy) Camera.
-(Can now log on remotely via Putty)
+- Save and allow the RaspPi to reboot itself

 2.)
 Upgrade to Python3
 ```